sig-net/signet.js/docs/pages/index.md

 ## Overview

 This library provides a unified interface for interacting with different blockchain networks through a common set of methods.
-It uses MPC for secure key management and transaction signing.
+It uses MPC-TSS for secure transaction signing.

 ## Supported Chains